 Session Search

-This section contains the high level requirements for the Session Search function of the PCPS service enabler.
+This section contains the high level requirements for the Session Search function of the PCPS Service Enabler.

 PoC Session Search is the functionality to allow a PoC User to find out ongoing PoC Group Sessions which are available and open for those PoC Users based on Service Provider’s policy.